 Cons of solar PPAs

-- No control of equipment: With a solar PPA, you don’t own the solar equipment, and you don’t maintain it, so you’re relying on someone else to choose quality equipment and keep it performing at peak efficiency.
+- No control of equipment: With a solar PPA, you don’t own the solar equipment, and you don’t maintain it, so you’re relying on someone else to choose high-quality equipment and keep it performing at peak efficiency.

 What should you look for in a solar PPA provider?